 An another chapter in Ice Age drama, a fight between two mightiest beasts of the time: a sabertooth cat (that was bigger than any modern-day tiger) and wholly rhino.
 Such moments could happens many times a day during Ice Age and, most likely, not to sabertooth cat advantage, a wholly rhino was a one mightiest beasts of the time, the stronger was only wholly mammoth.
 The material that was used to carve the scene is a fragment of mammoth tusk.
 This piece of mammoth ivory came from Northern Siberia where it was in the permafrost for tens of thousands of years.
 The carving is 12 inches long (appr.
 300 mm) and 3 inches wide (appr.
 75 mm) The entire artwork stands 6 inches tall (150 mm).
 This work is not only a wonderful piece of art but an Ice Age specimen as well and can tell it’s own story how strong and unusual it’s owner was.

-The mammoth ivory carving is for sale.
+The mammoth ivory carving has been sold.
+I can gladly create a new carving for you.
 Please contact me for the price and shipping information.

 This new mammoth scene is the biggest one I ever made.
 It was possible because I came across this piece of mammoth ivory bark.
 This wonderful piece is 17 inches (430 mm) long and 4 inches (100 mm) wide but only about 3/8 inch (10mm) at the thickest and came from Alaska.
 It has a very interesting variety of colors from light brown to dark with some blue and green strikes.
 Such material is highly sought by knife-makers, but I couldn’t let such fine specimen of mammoth tusk fragment to be chopped into pieces.
 It undoubtfully used to belong to very mighty bull mammoth, like one of the “fighters”.
 I carved an entire mammoth group there and it has everything: The fighting males and exited females and two curious and a little bit scared babies.
 To add to three-dimension effect, I inserted the tusks and my bas-relieve looks much dipper.

-I offer this wonderful mammoth ivory carving for sale.
-Feel free to contact me for the price and shipping information.
+This mammoth ivory carving has been sold.
+I can gladly create a new carving for you.
+Please contact me for the price and shipping information.

 My recent masterpiece.
 It is also like big walking mammoth but is standing on the base with images of sabretooth cat family.
 The body of the mammoth is made of finest mammoth ivory that came from Northern Siberia and was preserved in permafrost for at least 20,000 years.
 The entire body is 3.25 inches (81 mm) tall and 5 inches (125 mm) long with separate carved mammoth tusks.
 The base is an entire story; it is the round cut-out of mammoth tusk but it was exposed to elements longer and hollow inside.
 This gives a good opportunity to take a full advantage of it’s surface and make a complicated bas-relieve.
 I choose a sabretooth cat family, they belong to the time and one of the first creatures that pop into one’s mind while thinking about the Ice Age.
 I took the good advantage of this piece of mammoth ivory that is itself a touch from the very distant past.
 The entire artwork stands over 7 inches (177mm) high.